oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 OAuth 2.1 defines two client types:

 "confidential":
-: Clients that have credentials are designated as "confidential clients"
+: Clients that have credentials and their identity has been confirmed by the AS are designated as "confidential clients"

+"need_a_name_for_this_type": \[Dick: "credentialed" client ???]
+: Clients that have credentials and their identity has been not been confirmed by the AS are designated as "need_a_name_for_this_type clients"

 "public":
 : Clients without credentials are called "public clients"

 Confidential clients MUST take precautions to prevent leakage and abuse of their credentials.